Middlemen, not farmers, behind agitation against farm laws in Punjab: Nadda | Headlines

 Middlemen, not farmers, behind agitation against farm laws in Punjab: Nadda

-The BJP chief alleged that the opposition parties have been trying to mislead farmers and said PM Modi has worked to implement a number of measures that he had promised, including paying farmers 1.5 times of their input cost by hiking minimum support price..
+The BJP chief alleged that the opposition parties have been trying to mislead farmers and said PM Modi has worked to implement many measures that he had promised, including paying farmers 1.5 times of their input cost by hiking minimum support price.
+Targeting the Congress with a snide remark, he said the party, after tasting defeat in many elections, has "begun behaving like a street cricket player who would refuse to play after losing his wicket".
+The Congress has now started protesting every decision of the government, including what it had once promised, Nadda added.

 - READ MORE ON: